sadsapphic/IEM-Database-Project/README.md

 freeryder05,
 Precogvision

+This is made possible as each reviewers squig.link site, hosts their IEM frequency response measurements are <reviewer's name>.squig.link/data, from which it is possible to scrape and download the raw frequency response measurements.

 ## Introduction:
 This project consists of a comprehensive (possibly the largest) database of IEM's (In-Ear Monitors).
 Each IEM has the following data: